Things to do in Orange: Where to Eat, Drink, and Stay

-Whilst out-of-towners venture here for the wine, being renowned as one of Australia’s best wine regions, Orange is far from being a one trick pony.
-Here, the food is just as much of a drawcard, with many fine dining restaurants, local cafés and casual eats, placing great focus on locally sourced produce.
+In Orange, the food is just as much of a drawcard as the beautiful scenery.
 Equally, the flourishing cosmopolitan lifestyle is also beyond question, attracting more and more boutique fashion and homeware stores to its stylish streets.

 Having opened in 2011, Byng Street Cafe has become one of the leaders amongst the local café scene.
 The prominent location on the central Orange corner of Byng and Clinton St draws in the morning crowd, friendly catch-ups, business meetings — and anyone just grabbing a coffee to go.
 Seat yourself on the benches on the wrap around verandah, inside the main, bright and spacious dining area, or outside, within the sunny courtyard.

 Previously a bowling club, The Greenhouse of Orange was transformed into a multi dining venue in 2017, and quickly become a popular eatery locale.
 On site, there’s various kitchens available, offering multiple menus — all of which give a nod to the regional produce of Orange.
 There are also multiple sitting sections, including an indoor dining space filled with abundance of plants and an expansive open-air deck with raised garden beds to the side.

 231-243 Anson Street, Orange